dotnet/spark/benchmark/README.md

 2. Build the dbgen tool.
     - Decompress the zip file, then navigate to `dbgen` folder.
-    - The TPC-H README contains instructions on how to build the tool in Linux.
+    - For Linux, the TPC-H README contains instructions on how to build the tool.
-    - For Windows users, you can generate the dbgen.exe using Visual Studio:
+    - For Windows, generate the dbgen.exe using Visual Studio:
         - (1).
 In the `dbgen` folder, you will see `tpch.sln`, open it using Visual Studio.
         - (2).
 Build `dbgen` project, no need to build `qgen`, it should generate `dbgen.exe` in the `Debug` folder.

 3. Generate the data.
-    - The TPC-H README contains instructions on how to generate the database tables in Linux.
+    - For Linux, the TPC-H README contains instructions on how to generate the database tables.
-    - For Windows users:
+    - For Windows,
         - (1).
 Copy `dbgen.exe` to the `dbgen` folder
         - (2).
 The following will generate a 300GB TPC-H dataaset:
         ```shell